derekhouck/derekhouck.github.io/_posts/2008-02-24-see-derek-houck-in-the-idasas-enjoy-the-rest-music-video.md

 ---
 id: 35
-title: 'See Derek Houck in the IDASAS &#8220;Enjoy the Rest&#8221; Music Video'
+title: "See Derek Houck in the IDASAS &#8220;Enjoy the Rest&#8221; Music Video"
 date: 2008-02-24T22:05:19+00:00
 author: Derek Houck
 layout: post